top of page

 Don Rico Reposado is rested for three months in whiskey oak barrels, which gives it the taste of sweet, cooked agave, with a hint of caramel and vanilla.
 You might also notice a whisper of citrus and pepper notes.

-Don Rico Añejo is aged first in American oak bourbon barrels for three months and then transferred to French oak Cabernet barrels for an additional ten months.
+Don Rico Añejo is aged first in American oak bourbon barrels for three months and then transferred to French oak Cabernet barrels for an additional seventeen months.
 The flavor is a sophisticated and velvety sweet, cooked agave with a softness of chocolate, plums and cherries and hints of red berries and citrus.
 The reddish copper hue of this expression is very distinctive.

 Don Rico Tequila is a simple, yet complex flavor and aroma profile of three ingredients (agave, water and yeast) and no additives.
 It is our hope to stimulate your senses every time you enjoy Don Rico.